polakowo/yelp-3nf/README.md

 The model consists of 15 tables as a result of normalizing and joining 6 tables provided by Yelp, 1 table with demographic information and 2 tables with weather information.
 The schema is closer to a Snowflake schema as there are two fact tables - *reviews* and *tips* - and many dimensional tables with multiple levels of hierarchy and many-to-many relationships.
 Some tables keep their native keys, while for others monotonically increasing ids were generated.
 Rule of thumb: Use generated keys for entities and composite keys for relationships.
 Moreover, timestamps and dates were converted into Spark's native data types to be able to import them into Amazon Redshift in a correct format.

-For more details on tables and fields, visit [Yelp Dataset JSON](https://www.yelp.com/dataset/documentation/main) or  [table_definitions.yml](https://github.com/polakowo/yelp-3nf/blob/master/data-pipelines/redshift/airflow/dags/configs/table_definitions.yml)
+For more details on tables and fields, visit [Yelp Dataset JSON](https://www.yelp.com/dataset/documentation/main) or look at [Redshift table definitions](https://github.com/polakowo/yelp-3nf/blob/master/airflow/dags/configs/table_definitions.yml).

-To dive deeper into the data processing pipeline with Spark, visit [interactive-yelp-etl.ipynb](https://nbviewer.jupyter.org/github/polakowo/yelp-3nf/blob/master/data-pipelines/spark/interactive-yelp-etl.ipynb)
+To dive deeper into the data processing pipeline with Spark, here is [the provided Jupyter Notebook](https://nbviewer.jupyter.org/github/polakowo/yelp-3nf/blob/master/spark-jobs-playground.ipynb).

 #### *businesses*